runtimeverification/kasmer-multiversx/kmxwasm/k-src/lemmas/int-inequalities-lemmas.md

       [simplification, concrete(A, B)]

   // if A %Int B == 0 then A /Int B == A / B
+  // Has tests
   rule A <=Int B *Int X => A /Int B <=Int X
-      requires 0 <Int B andBool A %Int B ==Int 0 [simplification, concrete(A, B)] rule A <=Int B *Int X => X <=Int A /Int B requires B <Int 0 andBool A %Int B ==Int 0 [simplification, concrete(A, B)] rule A *Int X <=Int B => X <=Int B /Int A requires 0 <Int A andBool B %Int A ==Int 0 [simplification, concrete(A, B)] rule A *Int X <=Int B => B /Int A <=Int X requires A <Int 0 andBool B %Int A ==Int 0 [simplification, concrete(A, B)]
+      requires 0 <Int B andBool A %Int B ==Int 0 [simplification, concrete(A, B)]
+  // Has tests
+  rule A <=Int B *Int X => X <=Int A /Int B
+      requires B <Int 0 andBool A %Int B ==Int 0 [simplification, concrete(A, B)]
+  // Has tests
+  rule A *Int X <=Int B => X <=Int B /Int A
+      requires 0 <Int A andBool B %Int A ==Int 0 [simplification, concrete(A, B)]
+  // Has tests
+  rule A *Int X <=Int B => B /Int A <=Int X
+      requires A <Int 0 andBool B %Int A ==Int 0 [simplification, concrete(A, B)]

+  // Has tests
   rule A <Int B *Int X => A /Int B <Int X
-      requires 0 <Int B andBool A %Int B ==Int 0 [simplification, concrete(A, B)] rule A <Int B *Int X => X <Int A /Int B requires B <Int 0 andBool A %Int B ==Int 0 [simplification, concrete(A, B)] rule A *Int X <Int B => X <Int B /Int A requires 0 <Int A andBool B %Int A ==Int 0 [simplification, concrete(A, B)] rule A *Int X <Int B => B /Int A <Int X requires A <Int 0 andBool B %Int A ==Int 0 [simplification, concrete(A, B)]
+      requires 0 <Int B andBool A %Int B ==Int 0 [simplification, concrete(A, B)]
+  // Has tests
+  rule A <Int B *Int X => X <Int A /Int B
+      requires B <Int 0 andBool A %Int B ==Int 0 [simplification, concrete(A, B)]
+  // Has tests
+  rule A *Int X <Int B => X <Int B /Int A
+      requires 0 <Int A andBool B %Int A ==Int 0 [simplification, concrete(A, B)]
+  // Has tests
+  rule A *Int X <Int B => B /Int A <Int X
+      requires A <Int 0 andBool B %Int A ==Int 0 [simplification, concrete(A, B)]